DDVD233/MFSCalendar/MFSCalender/Acknowledgements.markdown

 #### 7. Disclaimer of Warranty

-Unless required by applicable law or agreed to in writing, Licensor provides the Work (and each Contributor provides its Contributions) on an Ã¢ÂÂAS ISÃ¢ÂÂ BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied, including, without limitation, any warranties or conditions of TITLE, NON-INFRINGEMENT, MERCHANTABILITY, or FITNESS FOR A PARTICULAR PURPOSE.
+Unless required by applicable law or agreed to in writing, Licensor provides the Work (and each Contributor provides its Contributions) on an “AS IS” BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied, including, without limitation, any warranties or conditions of TITLE, NON-INFRINGEMENT, MERCHANTABILITY, or FITNESS FOR A PARTICULAR PURPOSE.
 You are